MilesJoseph/optiver/README.md

-# Optiver Realized Volatility Prediction
+# Optiver Realized Volatility Prediction :moneybag:

 This repo is for the compeition hosted by Optiver pertaining to market volatility.
 Here is a description from the compeition page;